kantrarian/Lean-Navier-Stokes/LHF_01_commutator/README.md

 ## Next Steps After Completion

-1. **Fill the Part 3 sorry**: Should be one line with the right mathlib lemma
+1. **Fill the Part 3 placeholder**: Should be one line with the right mathlib lemma

 2. **Formalize time derivatives** (Optional):
    - Could be a separate mini-project